 There are a number of applications, from large architectural projects to home renovations, where joining and assembling metal parts is necessary.
 When most people consider ways of joining metal parts, they most likely think of welding.
 Welding is a special art, requiring a great deal of skill and expertise to perform a high-quality job.
 Additionally, welding requires special equipment and supplies to perform the job.
-Because of this, many individuals without these resources are curious to learn of ways to join and assemble metal parts without welding.
+Because of this, many individuals without these resources are curious to learn of joining methods for metal that don’t include welding.
 Fortunately, there are a number of options and ways of joining metal parts that are less expensive and require less time than welding.
 Below we’ll take a look at different metal joining methods including riveting, soldering, brazing, adhesives, and spot welding.

 In soldering, a filler metal is used to join metal parts.
 The average solder is comprised of about 99% tin, however other metals that can be used include zinc, copper, silver, and bismuth.
 The solder, which is a soft metal alloy, melts at a low temperature- usually below 800 degrees Fahrenheit.
 Once the filler metal is melted, it creates a bond in the middle of the two metal parts that need to be joined.
 The most common use of soldering is for assembling the metal parts in electronics and in electrical circuit boards.